WHAT IS IN THIS LEAFLET

 What Revlimid looks like:

 The capsules are provided in packs.
-Each pack contains three blisters, each with seven capsules, giving a total of twenty-one (21) capsules per pack.
-Some strengths of Revlimid may not be available as not all strengths are being distributed.
+There are three (3) pack sizes available.
+A pack will contain either two blisters, each with seven capsules, giving a total of fourteen (14) capsules per pack; three blisters, each with seven capsules, giving a total of twenty-one (21) capsules per pack or four blisters, each with seven capsules, giving a total of twenty-eight (28) capsules per pack.
+Some strengths and pack sizes of Revlimid may not be available as not all strengths and pack sizes are being distributed.

 Revlimid 2.5 mg capsules have a white body/blue-green opaque cap with "2.5 mg REV" written on them.

 Revlimid 5 mg capsules are white to off-white opaque capsules with "5 mg REV" written on them.